Who is Commonwealth Financial Systems?

 - Commonwealth Financial Systems may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 Politely tell Commonwealth Financial Systems it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make CFSI go away.
+You can do things on your terms, but ignoring the situation will not make Commonwealth Financial Systems go away.
 Ignoring them sets you up for a possible lawsuit.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing Commonwealth Financial Systems accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Commonwealth Financial Systems accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.